-Use the following guidelines when selecting preprinted forms and letterhead paper:
+Use the following guidelines when selecting preprinted forms and letterhead paper for the printer:

-• Use only forms and letterhead printed using an offset lithographic or engraved printing process.

-• Avoid papers with rough or heavily textured surfaces.
+- Use grain long papers for best results. - Use only forms and letterhead printed using an offset lithographic or engraved printing process. - Choose papers that absorb ink, but do not bleed. - · Avoid papers with rough or heavily textured surfaces.

 Use papers printed with heat-resistant inks designed for use in xerographic copiers.
-The ink must withstand temperatures of 165°C (329°F) without melting or releasing hazardous emissions.
+The ink must withstand temperatures of 205°C (401°F) for non-MICR applications, and 225°C (437°F) for MICR applications, without melting or releasing hazardous emissions.
 Use inks that are not affected by the resin in the toner.
 Inks that are oxidation-set or oil-based should meet these requirements.
 Latex inks might not meet these requirements.
 If you are in doubt, contact your paper supplier.